Associated production of a $W$ boson and massive bottom quarks at next-to-next-to-leading order in QCD

 In this letter we have presented the first NNLO calculation for $W b \bar b$ hadroproduction with massive bottom quarks.
 Our result is not subject to flavour-tagging ambiguities, which affect calculations with massless bottom quarks starting at the NNLO level, and can be compared directly with experimental data.
 Our predictions are obtained with the $q_T$ subtraction formalism, properly extended to this class of processes by evaluating the relevant soft contributions.
 The two-loop amplitude is computed through a massification procedure.
 Our result indicates that this is a powerful strategy for obtaining two-loop amplitudes with several massive legs, whose exact computation is beyond the present state of the art.

 We have presented phenomenological results at the LHC, both at the inclusive level and within fiducial cuts.
 We found that the NNLO corrections are sizeable and that the perturbative series starts manifesting convergence properties only if these are included.
+The inclusion of NNLO corrections would help to alleviate the tension observed in a recent CMS analysis~\cite{CMS:2018nsn}, which needs to apply large corrections factors on top of NLO results to properly estimate the $W b \bar b$ background in the phase space relevant for Higgs production in association with a $W$ boson~\cite{Tricoli:2020uxr}.

 Our novel calculation paves the way for several further high-impact applications.
 Firstly, it is particularly suitable to be matched to parton showers to construct a fully-fledged Monte Carlo event generator for $W b \bar b$ production.
 This will be of paramount importance for the Higgs precision programme at the LHC since $W b \bar b$ constitutes one of the main backgrounds for $WH$ associated production.
 Secondly, we foresee an application in $W$+charm production, which is relevant for the determination of the strange-quark PDF.
 Finally, the methodology discussed in this paper can be applied to other relevant processes at the LHC, like the production of a $Z$ boson in association with a heavy-quark pair, once the corresponding massless amplitude will become available.